The Suter Science Campaign

 EMU’s Suter Science Center has served the university well for more than four decades, preparing thousands of alumni to serve and lead in the sciences.
 Today, we are poised to take the program into the future with plans to renovate and expand facilities to better meet the needs of students.

-As of December 31, 2013, thanks to the momentum and broad participation of 460 alumni, donors and foundations, the $7 million fundraising goal for the Suter labs renovation has been achieved, and then some.
-Total gifts and commitments now stand at $7,581,811!
-Even as lab renovations are set to begin by June 2014, additional planning is now underway to address similar HVAC and other infrastructure needs in the western wing of Suter Science Center.
-The estimated cost of Suter’s west wing renovation is $2.6 million with nearly $600,000 of funding already committed by generous alumni and donors.
+On December 31, 2013, thanks to the momentum and broad participation of 460 alumni, donors and foundations, the $7 million fundraising goal for the Suter labs renovation was exceeded, totaling $7,581,811.
+Total gifts and commitments now stand at $7,711,247!
+Even as lab renovations are just beginning, additional planning is underway to address similar HVAC and other infrastructure needs in the western wing of Suter Science Center.
+The estimated cost of Suter’s west wing renovation is $3 million with over $700,000 of funding already committed by generous alumni and donors.

 A one of a kind program